 Demonstrate the problems that occur when we don’t integrate frequently enough.

 Start with five teams, ideally split across tables so they can’t see what the other teams are doing.
+If you can only have four then drop the crane.

 If it’s not possible to physically split the groups then try to group them so that the teams are staggered.
 For example, teams 1 and 3 at one table rather than 1 and 2.